Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 You will need a key containing some Graviton token.
 If you wish to participate in the network but not stake Graviton see the guide for [setting up a Gravity Bridge Chain full node](setting-up-a-fullnode.md)

+Once your validator is setup consider [setting up a sentry node](basic-sentry-setup.md)

 ## Download Gravity chain and the Gravity tools

 ```bash